jacksmedia/jacks-consulting-llc/content/blog/lkmex/index.md

 LKMEX unlocks in 24 months but you can stake it like in other DeFi systems right in the Maiar exchange.

 If you stake it earns approx 100% apy moar LKMEX!
-Keep doing this a bit, and then the Option 2 of staking it for MEX looks good, bc you'll be able to start swapping out MEX for raw EGLD at this point!
+Keep doing this a bit, and then the Option 2 of staking it for MEX looks good, bc you'll be able to start swapping out MEX for raw Egold at this point!

 [Go to the elrond Explorer](https://explorer.elrond.com) to find your LKMEX drops.